nus-cs2103-AY2021S2/tp/docs/UserGuide.md

 **exit** | `exit`

 ## Issues
-In the event of any issues while using the app and or UG, please contact the team at the emails below prerthanmunireternam@yahoo.com
+In the event of any issues while using the app and or UG, please contact the team at the emails below <br>
+prerthanmunireternam@yahoo.com